Handbook best practices

 Duplication of steps will inevitably lead to confusion and mistakes as updates can be inconsistently applied to all places over time.
 By having the steps written out only once, then you only need to update it from one place.

-4. Use steps
+- 4. Use steps

 Think of each handbook as a recipe with clearly defined sequential steps.
 Use ordered bullets whenever you can.
 People like to follow steps and they are also good to help people remember to get all the items done.
 The bullets are nice as well, because you can indent them to make sub-lists and sub-sub-lists and so forth.

-5. Use the accordion for templates
+- 5. Use the accordion for templates

 The accordion feature is very helpful for collapsing information that doesn't always need to be seen at a glance such as email templates.
 By putting them into an accordion tab, the handbook page is easier to digest and the template will not cloud the general view of the handbook's steps or procedure.
 It's especially useful for condensing a page with lots of information.

-6. Use UPPERCASE for text to be replaced
+- 6. Use [UPPERCASE] for text to be replaced

-Here's an example:
+Here's an example.

-We also recommend that you put templates like these in accordions to keep your handbooks clean and easy to digest, see tip above.
+[YOUR CONTACT INFORMATION]We also recommend placing templates like these in accordions to keep your handbooks clean and easy to digest.
+See the tip above for more details.

-7. Keep each handbook focused on ONE purpose
+- 7. Keep each handbook focused on ONE purpose

 Each handbook should have one clear purpose.